Taj Mahal on a Full Moon Day: An Everlasting Impression

 How to get tickets to Taj Mahal?

 You can purchase tickets for the night viewing of the Taj Mahal one day (24 hours) in advance.
 The booking counter is located in the office of “The Archaeological Survey of India, Agra Circle, 22 The Mall, Agra, Uttar Pradesh”.
-Timings for booking is between 10:00 AM to 6:00 PM.
+Timings for booking are between 10:00 AM to 6:00 PM.
 If needed, you can cancel the tickets at the above location on the same date of viewing before 1 PM.
 Cancellation charges are 25% per ticket.
-Tourists must reach Shilpgram (near Eastern gate of Taj Mahal) half an hour before the scheduled time mentioned on their tickets for security checks and easy entry.
+Tourists must reach Shilpgram (near the Eastern gate of Taj Mahal) half an hour before the scheduled time mentioned on their tickets for security checks and easy entry.

 Timings, Fee and Rules to visit Taj Mahal.

 Fee: Rs 750 (Adult, Foreign)

 Rs 500 (Child 3-15 years, Foreign & Indian)

 Free Entry for Children below 3 years of age (Indians & Foreigners)

 The night viewing is opened for four hours from 8:30 PM to 12:30 AM, for a maximum of 400 people per day.
 400 people are divided into eight batches of 50 people for 30 minutes only.